nowarp/nowarp.github.io/docs/hacking/contributing.md

    - Implement your changes.
 Feel free to ask questions in the issue if needed.

 3. **Ensure Tests Pass**
-   - Before creating a PR, make sure all tests are passing by running:
+   - Before creating a PR, make sure all tests and CI checks are passing by running:
      ```bash
-     yarn test
+     yarn test-all
      ```

 4. **Create a PR**
    - Submit your pull request [here](https://github.com/nowarp/misti/pulls)

+5. **Add a CHANGELOG entry**
+   - Describe your changes in the `CHANGELOG.md` file according to the existing structure.

 All guidelines and additional hacking tips are available in the repo.
 For low-level details not present in the docs, refer to [HACKING.md](https://github.com/nowarp/misti/blob/master/HACKING.md).